25 Amazing Things to Do in Luray VA for Adventure Seekers

 Stop in The Valley Cork for a before-dinner drink or a light supper of a charcuterie board, gourmet flatbread, or chicken tenders.
 If you are lucky, you will arrive on one of their bottomless breakfast nights that includes mimosas.

-You can choose between a glass, bottle or flight of wine.
-Their wines include both international and local Virginia wines, Devil’s Backbone and Dogfish beer, and 1911, Austin, and Original sin ciders.
-Check the board behind the bar for cocktail specials too.
+You can choose between a glass, a bottle, or a flight of wine.
+Their wines include both international and local Virginia wines, Devil’s Backbone and Dogfish beer, and 1911, Austin, and Original Sin ciders.
+Check the board behind the bar for cocktail specials, too.

 If you are in the mood for dessert, enjoy the cookie skillet, including a warm chocolate chip cookie under ice cream, chocolate syrup, and whipped cream.